adam-greer/blog/content/posts/2023-HuntressCTF-M_Three_Sexty_Five.md

 ### Steps

-Referencing the documenation again there was a cmdlet for ```Get-AADIntConditionalAccessPolicies``` which listed our the conditional access polilcy and the flag was in the displayName field.
+Referencing the documentation again there was a cmdlet for ```Get-AADIntConditionalAccessPolicies``` which listed our the conditional access policy and the flag was in the displayName field.
 Flag ```flag{d02fd5f79caa273ea535a526562fd5f7}```

 ![](/2023-HuntressCTF/m365ca.png)